 In 1998, the U District designated three streets as “green streets” through the Comprehensive Plan: Brooklyn Ave N., NE 43rd St., and NE 42nd St. The green street designation means that improvements along these corridors should emphasize open space, landscaping, and a high-quality pedestrian experience.
 (Terry Avenue in South Lake Union and Maynard & Lane Streets in the International District are examples of recently improved green streets.)

 To provide clearer guidance about what improvements the community wants, we are working with neighborhoods to develop streetscape concept plans.
 On December 19, we met with the U District Partnership’s Urban Design Working Group to start the conversation.
 We gave a background presentation on what green streets are and how they happen.
 The working group used base maps of key locations to develop some preliminary ideas for the design process.
-We’re working on more detailed draft concepts, and will present them for public review in the spring.
+We'll present more detailed draft concepts at an open house on April 16.

-We’ve begun to develop an Environmental Impact Statement (EIS) for the U District.
-The EIS will look 20 years into the future, analyzing the possible impacts of several different approaches to zoning.
-On September 24, we held an EIS scoping meeting to present our initial thoughts about the EIS and listen to public comments.
-Materials presented at this meeting are as follows:
+The U District EIS will look 20 years into the future, analyzing the possible impacts of several different approaches to zoning.
+In September 2013, we held a public meeting to present initial thoughts about the EIS and hear public comments.
+Meeting materials: